Laurens County is named for John Laurens, who was aide-de-camp to George Washington and was from South Carolina.

 County Courthouse – Dublin

 Location: 101 North Jefferson Street / Jackson Street

 Contractor: Aaron Torch & Sons Inc.

 Description: The building faces southwest and is a two story red colored brick, concrete and glass structure.
+The building is located on landscaped grounds in the center of Dublin.
 The southwest front has a one story section having a portico with four columns rising to a pediment below the roof line.
 There is a recessed entrance with glass panels.
 The main entrance is along the north side with a one story glass paneled section.
 The east section of the building is two stories.
 The roof line is flat.

 Photos taken 2013 and 2018